ryanherkt3/notes/README.md

 ### Development process

-**Time taken**: ... / 2 hours (time given by test setter)
+**Time taken**: 2 hours / 2 hours (time recommended by test setter)

-This app was heavily inspired by the [Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html) tutorial, which I finished before receiving this technical test.

-App features implemented in given timeframe (🟠 - to be implemented, ⭐ - extra functionality implemented):
+App features implemented in given timeframe (⭐ - extra functionality implemented):
 - ✅ Users can save a list of notes.
+    - ⭐ Deleting notes is also possible.
-- ✅ Each note is in Markdown format (user can enter content as markdown, e.g. input `# ` before a character to create a heading).
+- ✅ Each note is in Markdown format (user can enter content as Markdown, e.g. input `# ` before a character to create a heading).
 - ✅ Each note has a front-end preview of the formatted Markdown before saving.
+    - A `Show Markdown Button` can be clicked to show this preview.
-- 🟠 Test coverage (optional, but encouraged to do as part of test).
+- ✅ Test coverage (optional, but encouraged to do as part of test).
+    - Only testing for DB interactions, no integration or E2E testing.

 **Console commands used**